pocl/pocl/doc/sphinx/source/almaif.rst

 No changes to the source OpenCL host program (e.g. accel_example.cpp) when switching between emulation, instruction-set simulation or FPGA execution.

+Standalone mode
+^^^^^^^^^^^^^^^

+Almaif driver's OpenASIP backend supports a standalone mode meant for executing kernels without the host runtime.
+The standalone mode generates a C program that contains the input data and pre-initialized command structures to run a single kernel with either ttasim or RTL simulation.
+The mode is enabled with an environment variable POCL_ALMAIF_STANDALONE=1.
+The mode generates helper scripts to the working directory, while outputting the standalone C program to the kernel CACHE directory.

+Example usage of the mode can be found in examples/accel/CMakelists.txt, which generates standalone tests using both ttasim and RTL simulator (ghdl) to run the example0 kernel on various TTA configurations.

 Wrapping new hardware component
 -------------------------------